NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 `shiny::runGitHub("READ-PSB-LWT-narwss_rwsas_apps", username = "NEFSC", ref = "master")`

 in your RStudio environment.
 Click 'Run App' to get started.
 In the window that pops up, click "Open in Browser".
-As of September 2020, the app is not supported for local use.

 ## Script Flow Chart